Sprint Planner Helper – Session 8

 Sprint Planner Helper – Session 6

-In this great document is a example and some very good explanations on what the difference between an Entity (has an ID), Value object (doesn’t have an ID in the model) and Aggregates (things that consists of other things) are.
+This great document provides an example and some very good explanations on what the difference between an Entity (has an ID), a Value Object (doesn’t have an ID in the model), and Aggregates (things that consist of other things) are.

 So today I’ll back up and create a repository that can retrieve the products for a product owner – the IProductRepository.
-I test drive it forward – of course.
+I am test-driving it forward, of course.

 Oh yeah – I love the way TDD is leading me forward.
-Really nice code emerge.
+Really nice code is emerging.

 Read More